 CRJU 1101.
 Introduction to Criminal Justice.
 An orientation course designed to acquaint the student with the structural, functional, historical, and philosophical aspects of the criminal justice system that includes law enforcement, corrections, juvenile justice, and the courts.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 CRJU 2100.
 Survey of Law Enforcement.
 An overview of law enforcement in a free society and the relationship of police to the criminal justice system as a whole.
 History, organization, administration, operations, and selected issues such as community-oriented policing are examined.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 CRJU 2200.
 Introduction to Corrections.
 An introduction to the correctional system, examining the historical, philosophical, and theoretical aspects of the correctional system including incarceration, parole, and juvenile systems, as well as social interventions.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 CRJU 2300.
 Judicial Process.
 A study of the jurisdiction, policies, and procedures of courts in the administration of criminal justice.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3